Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

 Brands We Use And Trust

-Among the best things to do in Thessaloniki, where life is absolutely vibrant, is to visit its many archeological sites, including the Aagora of Thessaloniki.
-The city is packed with ancient buildings and monuments with a history that goes thousands of years back.
-Here is a list of some of Thessaloniki’s most famous archeological sites.
+Among the best things to do in Thessaloniki is to visit its many archaeological sites, including the Roman Agora (Roman Forum) of Thessaloniki.
+The city is packed with ancient buildings and monuments with histories dating back thousands of years.
+Here is a list of Thessaloniki’s most famous archaeological sites.

 1. White Tower

 The very symbol of the city, the White Tower, stands right on the waterside promenade.
-Built in the 16th century by the Ottomans, this building’s original purpose was to be a fortress, and it has held different functions over time, like being used as a garrison and a prison.
+Built in the 16th century by the Ottomans as a fortress, the building has served various functions over time, including as a garrison and a prison.

-Don’t miss visiting to see the top of the tower at night, when it is lit up and makes the waterfront boulevard even more beautiful.
+Don’t miss visiting to see the tower’s top at night, when it is lit up and makes the waterfront boulevard even more beautiful.

 2. The Rotunda

-One of the UNESCO World Heritage Sites you will find in Thessaloniki, the Rotunda (or Rotonda) is a critical Roman-era monument.
+One of the UNESCO World Heritage Sites in Thessaloniki, the Rotunda (or Rotonda) is a key Roman-era monument.

-The beauty of the building is indeed in the various uses it had over time that you can admire in its architectural elements, like the colorful Orthodox mosaics and the tall minaret on the side.
+The building’s beauty lies in the various uses it has had over time, evident in its architectural elements, such as the colorful Orthodox mosaics and the tall minaret on the side.

 3. Arch Of Galerius

 Another unmissable monument in Thessaloniki is the Arch of Galerius, better known as the Kamara.
-This quadruple arch was built to celebrate the victory of Emperor Galerius over the Persians and was connected to his palace.
+This quadruple arch was built to celebrate Emperor Galerius’s victory over the Persians and was connected to his palace.

-Only two of the arch’s original pillars are still standing, and on both, you can see the marble sculptural panels with masonry symbolism.
-In particular, the pillars depict the wars of Galerius against the Persians and images that celebrate the unity of the tetrarchy with a depiction of tetrarchs standing together.
+Only two of the arch’s original pillars remain standing, and on both, you can see marble sculptural panels with masonry symbolism.
+In particular, the pillars depict Galerius’s wars against the Persians and celebrate the unity of the tetrarchy, with tetrarchs standing together.

 4. Galerius Palace